MicrosoftDocs/powerquery-docs/powerquery-docs/ReadingQueryDiagnostics.md

+---
+title: Visualizing and Interpreting Query Diagnostics in Power BI
+description: How to read and interpret Query Diagnostics, as well as how to properly build visuals that can give insight on performance
+author: cpopell

+ms.service: powerquery
+ms.topic: conceptual
+ms.date: 10/31/2019
+ms.author: gepopell

+LocalizationGroup: reference
+---

+# Visualizing and Interpreting Query Diagnostics in Power BI

 ## Introduction

 Once you've [recorded](RecordingQueryDiagnostics.md) the diagnostics you want to use, the next step is being able to understand what they say.